 Make a donation on Jody's behalf

 Cassie was born and raised in Dallas and attended The Hockaday School; Union College in Schenectady, NY and Southern Methodist University’s Dedman School of Law.
 She currently works as an attorney for Hexter-Fair Title Company.
-Cassie lives with her husband, Jacob Decker, in Preston Hollow with their two Cavalier King Charles Spaniels, Pollyanna and Rusty, and their fish, Sam.
+Cassie lives in Preston Hollow with their two Cavalier King Charles Spaniels, Pollyanna and Rusty, and their fish, Sam.
 Rusty was rescued from atrocious conditions in a puppy mill in 2010, but has adjusted well to his new, pampered life.

 Cassie joined the board of the SPCA of Texas in 2011, and is thrilled to be a part of such a wonderful organization devoted to helping animals in need.
 Having grown up with many dogs, a cat, fish and a pet duck, Cassie is an animal lover at heart who believes all animals should be treated with kindness and respect.
 On a trip to India, Cassie enjoyed feeding the incredibly intelligent street dogs of New Delhi, and while in Cuernavaca, Mexico during college, she volunteered at the local animal shelter.
 While homeless animals and animal abuse is a global problem, Cassie is actively working in her community to reduce pet overpopulation through the SPCA of Texas’ Paws Cause group.